Property Law and Tree Damage

 Situation 2: Responsibility for overhanging branches and roots.

-Let’s imagine a big spring storm hits your neighborhood, with tons of rain, wind, and lightning.
+A big storm hits your neighborhood, with tons of rain, wind, and lightning.
 You wake up in the morning and see that a large branch fell from your neighbor’s tree and crushed your kids’ basketball goal.
 If branches from the neighbor’s tree were otherwise healthy, they are not responsible for any damages resulting from the tree.
 If it was dead, however, and their negligence contributed to the branch falling, they will be responsible for damages.

 Keep in mind that if the neighbor’s tree/branches/roots are in good health but interfering with something in your yard, you may trim them at your own expense.
 The same goes for your tree hanging in their yard, so while it’s not required, it’s always good to have a conversation first to let them know your plans.

-Situation 3: Hurricane Ana, the first big storm of 2015, blows your neighbor’s tree over, into your yard.
+Situation 3: Hurricane Sally blew your neighbor’s tree over and into your yard.

 Just like the situation with branches and roots, the same principle goes for an entire tree falling on adjoining property—if the tree was alive, it’s the responsibility of the person whose yard it fell in.
 If it was dead when it fell, it’s the responsibility of the tree’s owner to pay for damages.